mumble-voip/mumble-www/hugo/content/documentation/mumble-server/mumo.md

 ### AntiFlood
 [antiflood on GitHub](https://github.com/Natenom/mumblemoderator-module-collection/tree/master/antiflood)

-If a user exceeds a limit of actions within a timeframe (both can be changed) he will be kicked from the server.
+If a user exceeds a limit of actions within a timeframe (both can be changed) they will be kicked from the server.

 ### GetSupport
 [getsupport on GitHub](https://github.com/Natenom/mumblemoderator-module-collection/tree/master/getsupport)

-A user can write for example "!helpme support message up to 160 characters..." to a channel/user/himself and everyone on the server who is member of a special group gets a notification.
+A user can write for example "!helpme support message up to 160 characters..." to a channel/user/themselves and everyone on the server who is member of a special group gets a notification.

 ### OS-Suffixes
 [os-suffixes on GitHub](https://github.com/Natenom/mumblemoderator-module-collection/tree/master/os-suffixes)